-- (2) In the case of a number of consecutive flights each of which begins and ends - (a) within a period of 24 hours; and - (b) with the same person as pilot-in-command of the aircraft, the pilot-in-command may, except where the pilot becomes aware of a defect during an earlier flight, make the entries specified in paragraph (1) at the end of the last of such consecutive flights.
+- (2) In the case of a number of consecutive flights each of which begins and ends - (a) within a period of 24 hours; and - (b) with the same person as pilot-in-command of the aircraft,

-- (3) When any defect which has been or should have been entered in a technical log or approved record is rectified, the person issuing a certificate of release to service under this Law in respect of that defect shall enter the certificate in the technical log or approved record in such a position as to be readily identifiable with the defect to which it relates. - (4) Entries shall be made in a log book required to be kept under Article 11(1) - (a) on each occasion that any overhaul, repair, replacement, modification, maintenance or inspection is undertaken on the aircraft, engine or propeller; and - (b) as soon as practicable after the occurrence referred to in subparagraph (a) to which the entry relates. - (5) Any document or electronic record that has been incorporated by reference in a log book is deemed, for the purposes of this Law, to be part of the log book. - (6) It is the duty of the operator of an aircraft, for which technical logs and log books are required to be kept, to keep or preserve them or cause them to be kept or preserved in accordance with specified requirements.
+- (3) When any defect which has been or should have been entered in a technical log or approved record is rectified, the person issuing a certificate of release to service under this Law in respect of that defect shall enter the certificate in the technical log or approved record in such a position as to be readily identifiable with the defect to which it relates. - (4) Entries shall be made in a log book required to be kept under Article 11(1) - (a) on each occasion that any overhaul, repair, replacement, modification, maintenance or inspection is undertaken on the aircraft, engine or propeller; and - (b) as soon as practicable after the occurrence referred to in sub-paragraph (a) to which the entry relates. - (5) Any document or electronic record that has been incorporated by reference in a log book is deemed, for the purposes of this Law, to be part of the log book. - (6) It is the duty of the operator of an aircraft, for which technical logs and log books are required to be kept, to keep or preserve them or cause them to be kept or preserved in accordance with specified requirements.